fort-nix/nix-bitcoin/docs/usage.md

       bitcoin-node =
         { config, pkgs, ... }:
         { deployment.targetHost = "127.0.0.1";
-        deployment.targetPort = [random port of your choosing];
+        deployment.targetPort = <random port of your choosing>;
         };
     }
     ```

-6. Now you can run `nixops deploy -d bitcoin-node` and it will connect through the ssh tunnel you established in step iv.
-This also allows you to do more complex ssh setups that `nixops ssh` doesn't support.
-An example would be authenticating with [Trezor's ssh agent](https://github.com/romanz/trezor-agent), which provides extra security.
+6. Now you can run `nixops deploy -d bitcoin-node` and it will connect through the SSH tunnel you established in step iv.
+This also allows you to do more complex SSH setups that `nixops ssh` doesn't support.
+An example would be authenticating with [Trezor's SSH agent](https://github.com/romanz/trezor-agent), which provides extra security.

 Initialize a Trezor for Bitcoin Core's Hardware Wallet Interface
 ---